 Henry Ford and America’s First Pickup Truck

-The USA has had its fair share of major achievements in the realm of motor vehicles, but few feel so soaked in Red, White, and Blue as the creation of the American pickup truck.
-But if you’re interested in finding where it all started, we’re going to have to dial it back a century.
+The USA has had its fair share of major achievements in motor vehicles, but few feel soaked in Red, White, and Blue as the creation of the American pickup truck.
+But if you’re interested in finding where it all started, we must dial it back a century.
 It was a time when President Calvin Coolidge was hunkered down in the White House, the Grand Ole Opry was celebrating its first year on the air, and sculptor Gutzon Borglum was planning up a “Shrine of Democracy” that would later be known as Mount Rushmore.
-That’s right, the market’s first pickup truck can be traced back as far as the Ford Model T Runabout made by Henry Ford in 1925.
+That’s right, the market’s first pickup truck can be traced back to the Ford Model T Runabout made by Henry Ford in 1925.

 Read More: Ford Motor Company Assembly Plant Locations

-The ever-evolving nature of the automotive industry serves as a bitter reminder that nothing lasts forever, but some models have managed to stick around for pretty darn long.
-The Ford Model T was an excellent example with some 15 million models produced over its decades-long production run.
-The Model T (also nicknamed “Tin Lizzie” or “Leaping Lena”) was introduced in 1908 and had quickly become a standard model of transportation for millions of Americans.
-And of course, it wasn’t long before American farmers began converting their own Model T’s into makeshift pickups.
+The ever-evolving nature of the automotive industry serves as a bitter reminder that nothing lasts forever, but some models have managed to stick around for long.
+The Ford Model T was an excellent example, with 15 million models produced over the decades.
+The Model T (also nicknamed “Tin Lizzie” or “Leaping Lena”) was introduced in 1908 and quickly became a standard model of transportation for millions of Americans.
+And, of course, it wasn’t long before American farmers began converting their Model T’s into makeshift pickups.

 Read More: What Are Ford Vehicles Known For?